jbjonesjr/best-practices/README.md

 * [Government Code Collaboration](https://government.github.com)
 * [Government Code Best-Practices](https://github.com/government/best-practices)

-# Demo: VA Virtual Cloud DevOps
+# VA Virtual Cloud DevOps
 VA VISTA is comprised of nearly 5 million lines of code and over 37,000 routines.
-All of these may be collaboratively and concurrently developed in real time by an unlimited number of programmers distributed within and outside the VA, maximizing efficiency of scale.
-This is planned as such:
+All of these may be collaboratively and concurrently developed in real time by an unlimited number of programmers distributed within and outside the VA via cloud-based, distributed DevOps as follows:

 ![vista-devops](https://github.com/va-projects/best-practices/blob/master/VISTA_Cloud_DevOps.png)